Msalazar2/Classification-Model-Project/README.md

 - Deployed my model and a reproducable report
 - Made recommendations

+## Key findings, recommendations, and takeaways
+- Monthly contracts amd charges are key features driving customer churn
+- I recommend incentivizing yearly contracts by offering promotion deals and a loyalty program

-Instructions or an explanation of how someone else can reproduce project and findings
+## Instructions or an explanation of how someone else can reproduce project and findings

 Enviroment setup:
 - Install Conda, Python, MySql, VS Code or Jupyter Notebook
 - Clone this repo

-Key findings, recommendations, and takeaways
-- Monthly contracts amd charges are key features driving customer churn
-- I recommend incentivizing yearly contracts by offering promotion deals and a loyalty program